xplip/xplip.github.io-old/_pages/about.md

 About me
 ===
 I am a PhD student in the [CoAStaL](https://coastalcph.github.io/) natural language processing research group led by [Anders Søgaard](https://anderssoegaard.github.io/) at the University of Copenhagen.
-The goals of my research are to better understand the language models we are using today and to develop language models that exhibit strong generalization while being trustworthy, e.g. differentially private, fair, and interpretable.
+The goals of my research are to better understand the language models we are using today and to develop language models that exhibit strong (multilingual) generalization and trustworthiness.
 In particular, I am currently really interested in alternatives to subword tokenization for multilingual language models.

 I am funded through a grant by the Novo Nordisk Foundation.
 As part of the funded project I develop robust recognition models to digitize historical handwritten records that will be used to establish a [multigenerational registry](https://novonordiskfonden.dk/en/news/kunstig-intelligens-skal-kortlaegge-danskernes-stam-trae-og-styrke-forskning/) of Danish family relationships.